Promised Land (Joe Smooth song): Impact and legacy

 In 1994, French DJ Laurent Garnier named "Promised Land" one of his favourites of all time, saying, "I played this recently at the Leisure Lounge.
 It's a classic — beautiful lyrics, a positive song.
 Joe Smooth gave it to me when we met once at the Hacienda.
 It'll always be in my box."
 In 1995, British DJ Graham Gold also named it one of his favourite songs, adding, "I got it in '89 when I wasn't known for playing house.
 It's one of those wicked emotional records where the lyrical and musical content is so uplifting that you never get tired of hearing it."
 Same year, British hardhouse and trance music record producer Jon the Dentist named it one of his favourites, saying, "It's got uplifting vocals.
 I hate singing but I'm always singing along when I play it.
 I'm sure people are thinking, who's that prat in the DJ box.
 It's what deep house should be all about."

 In 1996, British electronic dance and clubbing magazine Mixmag ranked the song number 20 in its "100 Greatest Dance Singles of All Time" list, adding, "There's 'Someday' and 'Strings of Life' and 'Chime' and 'Keep On Moving', but the one record that, for me, sums up the excitement of that period of music more than any other is the incredible spiritual burst of optimism that is Joe Smooth's 'Promised Land'."
 In 1998, DJ Magazine ranked it number four in their list of "Top 100 Club Tunes".
 In October 2004, "Promised Land" appeared in the video game Grand Theft Auto: San Andreas.
-Within the game, the song could be heard playing on the fictional House Music radio station SF-UR.
+Within the game, the song could be heard playing on the fictional house radio station SF-UR.
 In 2018, Mixmag listed it as one of "The 30 Best Vocal House Anthems Ever".
 In 2019, Spin Magazine ranked "Promised Land" among "The 40 Best Deep House Tracks of All Time".
+In 2025, Billboard ranked it number 24 in their list of "The 50 Best House Songs of All Time".